David Otunga

-David Daniel Otunga (born April 7, 1980) is an American actor and professional wrestler and lawyer.
-He is best known for his tenure in WWE from 2009 to 2015.
+David Daniel Otunga (born April 7, 1980) is an American actor, lawyer and retired professional wrestler.
+He is best known for his tenure with WWE from 2009 to 2020.

 Otunga was the runner-up on the first season of WWE NXT and later an original member of The Nexus and The New Nexus, being the only member present through the entire duration of the stable in every incarnation.
 He became a two-time WWE Tag Team Champion, having one reign each with fellow Nexus members John Cena and Michael McGillicutty.

 Early life

 David Daniel Otunga was born in Elgin, Illinois on April 7, 1980, the son of teachers Billie and Moses Otunga.
 His mother is American and his father is Kenyan.
 He has two older siblings.
 He graduated from Larkin High School and later earned a bachelor's degree in psychology from the University of Illinois.
 Following his graduation, he moved to New York City to become a laboratory manager in Columbia University's Cognitive Neuroscience Center.